DevilAguo0/hiddify/How-to-configure-Hiddify-panel-properly.md

 * You can choose different Telegram libraries.
 Note that only Python works correctly on all systems and others may have bugs.
 Be sure to test after the change.

-### HTTP settings
+#### HTTP settings
-In this section, the http protocol is enabled or disabled.
+In this section, the HTTP protocol is enabled or disabled.
 Due to the lack of encryption, its activation is not recommended.